HOME > Sustainability > Governance:Corporate Governance

 ・Establishment of CSR activity promotion system

-・Compliance with Risk Management Policy
+・Compliance with the Risk Management Policy

 ・Establishment of a system to promote compliance activities

-・Establishment of a security export control system
+・Establishment of a security export trade control system

-・Guidance and audits of competition law compliance
+・Guidance for and audits of compliance with competition laws

-Compliance with Corporate Governance Code
+Compliance with the Corporate Governance Code